 1. Stroll around Pike Place Market

 Off to grab something to eat?
 Pike Place Market has lots of foods to choose from.
 But it’s not only that… you’ll find a variety of handmade stuff, flowers, specialty shops, and a cluster of farmers market all over the place.
 Different events are also organized here like workshops, classes, and live performances.
-This is, in fact, one of the must-see places in Seattle for every tourist because of its lively atmosphere.
+This is, in fact, one of the best things to do in Seattle for free for every tourist because of its lively atmosphere.
 Try not to go there during the busy hours though.

 2. Take a quick breath at the Waterfall Garden Park